MikeSusutZZ/SPACE/README.md

 The galaxy is a 15x15 board with each spot consisting of either a planet, an asteriod field, or simply empty space.
 The board is entirely random, so it may be possible for a galaxy to be created that is not possible to finish.

 ### Planets, Resources, and Building
-Planets produce any number of the 5 resources: Consumables (C), Metals (M), Fuel (F), Krystals (K), and Discovery (D).
-These resources can be harvested by activating a settlement or city you have built there.
+Planets produce any number of the 4 resources: Consumables (C), Metals (M), Fuel (F), and Krystals (K) These resources can be harvested by activating a settlement or city you have built there.
+They are all used for building, but often have other uses
-** - Consumables (C):** Used to activate settlements and cities to harvest resrources ** - Metals (M):** Used to build new things
+** - Consumables (C):** Used to activate cities to harvest resrources ** - Metals (M):** Only used to build new things
-** - Fuel (F):** Used to move ships 1 space in a turn ** - Krystals (K):** Used to build more advanced things, power warp gates, and make ships travel 2 spaces in a turn ** - Discovery (D):** spent to develop the tech tree
+** - Fuel (F):** Used to move ships 1 space in a turn ** - Krystals (K):** Used to build more advanced things, and move ships 2 spaces in one turn

 ### Actions

+Ships may only take one action per turn

 Ships can hold resources in their cargo.
 This cargo size is different for each ship.
 Ships have certain actions.
 All ships have:
 - Load/Unload: add resources from where they are landed to thier cargo add resources from their cargo to where they are landed
 - Move: Spend one fuel from it's cargo to move one space cardinally
-- Jump: Spend one krystal from it's cargo to move 2 spaces cardinally.
-These moves are in the same direction.
+- Jump: Spend one krystal from it's cargo to move 2 spaces in the same direction

-Fighters, Dreadnaughts and Turrets may:
-- Attack: Destroy this to destroy a chosen opposing ship, turret, or shield.
-If a ships has a shield, it must be destroyed first, then turrets, then the ship itself.

-Carriers, Dreadnaughts, and Merchant ships have a docking bay with different sizes where smaller ships may land.
-They may:
-- Dock: Land ships, shields, warp rings or turrets on the same space on this ship (cannot land other ships with docking, docked shields and turrets cannot be used, only transported)
-- Deploy: Return the landed ships, shields, and turrets to the board.

-Carriers, Dreadnaughts, and Advanced ships have a certain amount of mounting points and may:
-- Mount: Add shields, turrets, or warp rings from the same space as this ship to a mounting point (Once something is mounted it may not be removed)

-Warp Gates may:
-- Mass Warp: Move any number of ships on this location to the location of any other warp gate
-- Warp Gates are not considered ships and cannot take any other actions, and cannot be docked

-Warp Rings may:
-- Individual Warp: Move the ship this is mounted to to the location of any warp gate

-### Pieces and Costs
-##### Standard
-- Cargo Ship: MM, cargo 6
-- Fighter: KKMM, cargo 3, attack
-- Turret: KM, mountable
-- Shield: MM, mountable
-- Carrier:
+- Attack: not yet implemented

+Structures are built on Planets and stay there permanently.
+Cities and Ship yards are currently the only structures.
+Both have a level that defines how many actions it can take in a turn

+- Harvest: Cities may use one consumable to harvest resources from the planet, adding to the planets cargo according to the amounts specified in their information
+- Build ship: Ship yards may spend resources from the planet to build a ship of your choosing.
+Currently there are only basic cargo ships, but in later versions a higher ship yard level will bring access to other ships